bigflyingbrother/hello-world/README.md

 a new repository

-I am a newer.I like to expore and find new things.It's my first time to use GIT to learning,I believe I can do it very well.
+I am a newer.
+I like to expore and find new things.
+It's my first time to use GIT to learning, I believe I can do it very well.
 My purpse is learning "deep learning lab" from the team "DEEP LEARNING".